chaincodelabs/research-site/research-intro.md

 Privacy is a vital property of Bitcoin.
 Not only is privacy required to protect individual users from discrimination based on their financial behavior, it is also necessary to ensure fungibility (making any two units of a currency indistinguishable), which is a desirable property of money.
 Yet, multiple privacy attacks on Bitcoin have been described.
-Ensuring the Bitcoin preserves privacy while remaining permissionless and publicly verifiable is a challenging and important research task.
+Ensuring that Bitcoin preserves privacy while remaining permissionless and publicly verifiable is a challenging and important research task.

-Privacy-related issues may be broadly divided into two categories: network analysis and transaction graph analysis.
+Privacy-related issues in Bitcoin may be broadly divided into two categories: P2P network analysis and transaction graph analysis.
 Prior work related to analyzing P2P network traffic:

 * Biryukov and Pustogarov.
 [Bitcoin over Tor isn't a good idea](https://arxiv.org/abs/1410.6079) describes an attack that abuses anti-DoS protection in Bitcoin, which allows for compromising privacy of Bitcoin users behind Tor.